 Our treatment group remains actively involved in the oversight and process of continuous improvement of every patient’s care by discussing patients’ needs and treatment on a regular basis.
 Each week, the team of physicians, nurse practitioner, nurse coordinator, and social worker reviews patients currently on active therapy and make plans for the upcoming week and month to ensure well-coordinated, family-centered care.

 The Solid Tumor team treats a wide variety of disorders.
 Some of the more common conditions we treat are:

-In Neuroblastoma, a solid tumor is formed by aspecial nerve cells called neuroblasts.
+- Neuroblastoma: In neuroblastoma, a solid tumor is formed by special nerve cells called neuroblasts.
 Normally, these immature cells grow into functioning nerve cells.
 But in neuroblastoma, they become cancer cells instead.

 - Crystal Chisler, CNP

 - Taylor Buss, MSW, LSW